We may get commissions for purchases made through links in this post.

 Just as important is drying your hamster.
-They must be fully dried before they go back in their cage.
+They must be fully dried before they go back into their cage.
 If they’re even damp, they could get sick and potentially die.
-You can either let your hamster air dry, as we mentioned before or use a dry cloth.
-Never use a hair dryer or put them near a heater or other heat source!
+You can either let your hamster air dry, as we mentioned before, or use a dry cloth.
+Never use a hairdryer or put them near a heater or other heat source!

 How to Keep Your Hamster Clean

 Contrary to what is commonly accepted as true, hamsters are very clean animals.
 They love to be clean and live in a clean space where they can burrow, roll around and play.
 The overall cleanliness of the pet and their environment depends almost solely on the owner.
 Routine Care and maintenance of the cage is the most critical aspect of keeping hamsters healthy and clean for the duration of their lives.

 Your hamster will generally keep themselves clean, but you can help them in the following ways: